Cherry Hardwood Electronics Enclosure — Design Summary¶

 - Reduces stress concentration vs. sharp corner

-Ligament t = 0.250" — material from root flat to outside face of housing.
+Ligament t = 0.250" — material from root flat to outside face of Base.
 Do not reduce.

 Key parameters¶